noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 Every user has their own unique blockchain address and all transactions to be executed on the blockchain need to be signed (authorized) using that user's private keys.

-The Enjin wallet provides a seamless signing process that makes it easy to execute complex commands that are facilitated by Enjin's smart contracts.
+The Enjin wallet provides a seamless signing process that makes it easy to execute complex commands via Enjin's smart contracts.

 # Wallet Daemon